theycallmeswift/theycallmeswift.github.com/_posts/2013-10-25-dont-throw-that-hackathon.md

 you're trying to accomplish.

 You can find me on Twitter at [@SwiftAlphaOne](https://twitter.com/swiftalphaone).
-I'd love to hear your thought on the subject.
+I'd love to hear your thoughts on the subject.
 Thanks for having me!